-In order to have the strength to be there for your loved one over the long haul, you have to nurture and care for yourself.
+In order to have the strength to be there for your loved one over the long haul and lower your risk for secondary traumatization, you have to nurture and care for yourself.

 Take care of your physical needs: get enough sleep, exercise regularly, eat properly, and look after any medical issues.

 Cultivate your own support system.
 Lean on other family members, trusted friends, your own therapist or support group, or your faith community.
 Talking about your feelings and what you're going through can be very cathartic.

 Make time for your own life.
 Don't give up friends, hobbies, or activities that make you happy.
 It's important to have things in your life that you look forward to.

 Spread the responsibility.
 Ask other family members and friends for assistance so you can take a break.
 You may also want to seek out respite services in your community.